 Over time, Cape Cod houses underwent slight changes.
 While in the beginning, most of them were just plain square structures, they have evolved into larger abodes with more square feet and even a guest room.
 One of the things that many of them include are wings not only on the back but also on the sides.
 This is just normal since more and more people are looking for larger dining areas, garages, and other amenities.
 In some Cap Code homes, you can also find an attic bedroom, one of the favorite features of our team.
 So, some have decided to add more dormers to have more space and light.
 Porches are also common.
 No matter if they are located at the front or back of the home, this adds a bit more to outdoor spaces and provides easier access.

 World War II

 The Cape Cod design was designed to fit in with the needs of the middle class and was made with modern materials and a simple form.
 Ranch houses and Cape Code were favored during the late 40s and 50s.
-Both were a single story building with a long modest façade facing the street with a low, broad roofline.
-The patio at the rear of the house replaced the front porches that were small.
+Both were single-story buildings with a long modest façade facing the street with a low, broad roofline.
+The patio at the rear of the house replaced the small front porches.

 Learn More: The Exterior Of Cape Cod Houses

 As we mentioned above, Cape Cod houses are not all the same.
 Traditional Cape Cod homes can be classified into three category styles.
 They include:

 This type of home features a front door on one side of the home and two multi-paned windows on the other side.
 This is actually the original Cape Cod format and style.
 As families grew, more additions would be made to the house and floor plan, leading to a new look and style.
 Some amazing homes look like modern farmhouses.
 They also tend to be small homes.
 Additions could include an upper level or second floor with windows for effective circulation and light.

 The three-quarter Cape was the most popular style in the 18th and early-19th centuries.
 This style includes a front door and two multi-paned windows on one side of the home and one multi-paned window on the other.